Skip to main content

 git fetch origin

-Then synchronize your master branch:
+Then synchronize your develop branch:

-git pull origin master
+git pull origin develop

 To stage the changed files that are be committed, issue the command: